-To test the performance of both methods we use the initial state $x_0= $ and we apply the sinusoidal input signal $u_t=0.3\sin(0.2t)$, with total simulation time of $50$ samples, which corresponds to $5s$ for $T_s=0.1$.
-For each method we compute the absolute error between the lifted state in the corresponding Hilbert space obtained by lifting the true trajectory of the Van der Pol oscillator versus the trajectory propagated in time by the corresponding Koopman operator, i.e., KIC and GeKo, respectively.
+For each method we compute the absolute error between the lifted state in the corresponding Hilbert space obtained by lifting the true trajectory of the Van der Pol oscillator versus the trajectory propagated in time by the corresponding Koopman operator, i.e., KIC and generalized Koopman, respectively.

-Figure~\ref{fig:5:1} shows the absolute error plots for the KIC method for $500$ observables and $25000$ observables, respectively.
-What we observe is that the absolute error does not improve despite a huge increase in the dimension of the feature space, while overall prediction accuracy is slightly worse.
+Figure~\ref{fig:5:1} shows the absolute error plots for the KIC method for $5000$ observables and $10000$ observables, respectively.
+We observe that the absolute feature error does not improve noticeably despite doubling the dimension of the feature space.

-Figure~\ref{fig:5:2} shows the absolute error plots for the developed GeKo method for $100$, $500$ and $800$ state observables, respectively, and $50$ input observables in all cases.
-The dimension of the product Hilbert space is thus $5000$, $25000$ and $40000$, respectively.
+Figure~\ref{fig:5:2} shows the absolute error plots for the developed generalized Koopman operator for $100$ and $200$ state observables, respectively, and $50$ input observables in all cases.
+The dimension of the product Hilbert space is thus $5000$ and $10000$, respectively.
 As predicted by the theory developed in this paper, we observe that the absolute error consistently improves with the dimension of the feature space, which is also confirmed by the statistical plots shown in Figure~\ref{figsr1}.

-It is also worth to mention that computationally the developed GeKo method scales better, as the kernelized KIC method became computationally prohibitive beyond $25000$ observables.
-Note that a detailed computational analysis and design of specific machine learning methods is beyond the scope of this paper and will be addressed in future work.